 Upon begining the adventure of financing this project we knew that the chances of finding backing, for what was little more than an idea, would be remote.
 We wanted to look instead at building a network of supporters that could help kickstart the infrastructure needed to enable the films development.
 With a base of both funds and a community creating audience, the project would look more appealing to traditional funding bodies and other philanthropic associations who might want to help support the project.

 To make Sandgrains with the traditional funding model we would be looking at raising £120.000.
-The full budget has been carefully compiled accounting for production costs, wages, post-production facilities and many other things which you can check out here.
+The full budget has been carefully compiled accounting for production costs, wages, post-production facilities and many other things.

 However such a budget is almost impossible to get in current times, so we created a step by step funding and production scheme that would allow us to concentrate on specific production elements.
 The first stage was focused on crowdfunding just the essential expenses necessary to cover production in Cape Verde.
 With thanks to all the people that supported us this allowed us to visit Cape Verde during January and February 2012 and shoot the raw footage for the film.